 Exterior Vinyl Window Cleaning Tips

-Rinse the outside of the windows with water to dislodge the metric ton of Massachusetts dirt just sitting around the edges.
+- Rinse the outside of the windows with water to dislodge dirt and debris.

 How to Clean the Inside of Vinyl Windows

 When it comes to cleaning vinyl window tracks, cleaning wipes work well for getting into the corners.
 Run wipes up and down along the tracks to pick up dust and dirt.
-You will know you’re done when the wipes don’t show the Celtic green color from the Boston pollen and dirt taken from the window.
+You will know you’re done when the wipes don’t discolor from contact with the window.

-Some folks in The Hub like to use a squeegee to remove the cleaning solution without leaving streaks on the window.
+Some people like to use a squeegee to remove the cleaning solution without leaving streaks on the window.
 However, your lint-free cloth will also work to clean and dry the interior of the window frame.
 Paper towels are a poor choice to clean the window since they will leave lint particles on your glass.

 If you have sun exposure, you may notice the window cleaner starts to dry before you’ve finished the job.
-Another of our top window cleaning tips is to work on an overcast day when you will not be fighting the sun (which is just about 95% of the year in Boston).
+Another of our top window cleaning tips is to work on an overcast day when you will not be fighting the sun.

 If your windows look cloudy or dirty even after you have cleaned them, it may be time to replace your vinyl windows.
-Grab a cup of coffee from Dunkies, sit back, and check out high-quality vinyl windows from Window Nation or reach out to get a free estimate for replacement windows in Boston.
+Explore high-quality vinyl windows from Window Nation or reach out to get a free estimate for replacement windows in your area.